EliahKagan/version/README.md

 To do so, install `tox` if it is not already installed.
 Make sure you have version 4 or higher.

-Then, at the top of this repository's working tree (the direcctory that contains `tox.ini`), test and typecheck any of the individual packages as
+Then, at the top of this repository's working tree (the directory that contains `tox.ini`), test and typecheck any of the individual packages as follows:
-follows:

 ```sh
 tox --root by_literal